 Drafting is allowed.
 This makes riding on gravel with a group an important addition to your training.
 You want to be comfortable riding in a group and have the skills to handle the different riding surfaces.

-Will gravel triathlon make me a better triathlete?
+Will a gravel triathlon make me a better triathlete?

 Riding on gravel will help you improve your bike handling skills, improve upper body strength, and make you a stronger cyclist.